jerazmus/Automation.Old/README.md

 # Automation

-Template projects for automation tests
+## Template projects for automation tests

+### Basically all my knowledge throughout the years in one repository for future uses